Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 68 of 6968.
-Question67.
-Which among the following country is not the member 16 countries provides, maintains and operates the ISS?
-Correct
+67. Which among the following country is not the member 16 countries provides, maintains and operates the ISS?

 As great as the ISS’ scientific achievements are, no less in accomplishment is the international co-operation which resulted in the construction of the ISS.
 An international collaboration of five different space agencies of 16 countries provides, maintains and operates the ISS.
 They are: NASA (USA), Roskosmos (Russia), ESA (Europe), JAXA (Japan) and CSA (Canada).
 Belgium, Brazil, Denmark, France, Germany, Italy, Holland, Norway, Spain, Sweden, Switzerland and the UK are also part of the consortium.